J-Wachs/Z21Client/README.md

 * Data returned in event `LocoSlotInfoReceived` did not show F12, F20 and F28.
 The f-keys F29, F30 and F31 does
 not exist in the data send from the Z21 in this event (it is not documented)
 * The interface IZ21Client has been moved to the root of the project
+* Some records/classes have been renamed to better reflect their content
+* In SystemState, Capabilities has been changed from a byte to a record to better describe the flags
+* A method for discovering Z21 devices on the network has been added
+* The properties HardwareInfo, IsZ21, Z21Code, Capabilities, and SerialNumber have been added to the class

 ## z21 and z21Start locking information